talal-nabulsi/algo-spork/Graphs/Graphs.md

 Let distance of al other vertices from start = infinity

 	1. Pop the next unvisited vertex from the shortest known distance from start
-	2. Add popped vertex to visited, because it's impossible to find a shorter distance
+	2. Add popped vertex to visited, because it's impossible to find a shorter distance (not necessary I think)
 	3. For current/popped vertex, calculate distnace of all the neighbors
 		a.
 Neighbor's distance = current vertex distanced + edge weight
 		b.
 If this distance < current disntace in array, update the distance (remove/add from queue, And set current vertex as parent.

+> Result if dijkstras gives you shortest path to all nodes
+> Recreate any single path using the parent array

  ```java